Salok/Debates/Math/Naive Set theory.md

 ###Counting theorem
 Every woset is similar to an unique ordinal number.

+Remark: a poset is similar to other if there is a correspondence between them that preserves the order.

 #Cardinal numbers
 The cardinal number of a set is the minimum element of the set consisting of all the ordinal numbers equivalent to said set.
 Every cardinal number is a limit number.